danlunt1976/UM_Bristol/Running_Ensembles_on_bluecrystalp4.md

 A full set of arguments are:

--e|-expts|-expt )    - this is a list of expts.
+-e\|-expts\|-expt )    - this is a list of expts.
 No default.

--d|-delete|-new )    - by default, the script will add to an existing .dat file.
+-d\|-delete\|-new )    - by default, the script will add to an existing .dat file.
 If -d y, then the .dat file is created from scratch.

 -c )    - continuation run (default).If -c n, then will treat then as new runs.

--f|-file )    - outfile name for .dat file, and also for the batch file.
+-f\|-file )    - outfile name for .dat file, and also for the batch file.

 -p )    - processor usage.
 Default is 7x4. (but will default to 6x4 for bluepebble)

+-P ) - account. e.g. ```-P PGEO001321```.
+You can set this with the -P option, or in $HOME/.um/clustersubmit.conf .
+If using a .conf file, this file should contain a line of text of the form e.g.  ```account="PGEO001321"```

 -q )    - the queue to submit to.
-Default=cpu, but could be bridge or paleo.
+Default=cpu, but could be e.g. bridge or paleo.

 -g)    - groups the experiments into batches of N jobs